thekevinscott/thekevinscott/src/pages/dealing-with-image-data/index.md

 ```
 The code initializes a new buffer to contain every pixel of every image.
 It multiplies the total number of images by the size of each image by the number of channels (4).

-I *think* that `chunkSize` is used to prevent the UI from loading too much data into memory at once, though I'm not 100% sure.
+I *believe* that `chunkSize` is used to prevent the UI from loading too much data into memory at once, though I'm not 100% sure.

 ```javascript
 62     for (let i = 0; i < NUM_DATASET_ELEMENTS / chunkSize; i++) {